terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_attach_interface_v2.html.markdown

 * `network_id` - (Optional) The ID of the Network to attach to an Instance.
 A port will be created automatically.
    _NOTE_: This option and `port_id` are mutually exclusive.

+* `fixed_ip` - (Optional) An IP address to assosciate with the port.
+   _NOTE_: This option cannot be used with port_id.
+You must specifiy a network_id.
+The IP address must lie in a range on the supplied network.

 ## Attributes Reference